I read an extra Tehilla this morning, and the following came to mind. That is the one referenced herein.

 [For summative purposes, Yeshua IS יהוה in the flesh, and ‘was’ יהוה in the burning bush, and standing before Yerikho in Yehoshua 5, and appearing to Shmu’el in Shiloh, 1 Sam 3:21, etc, etc. [Heb 1:1], and will be יהוה in the Millennial Kingdom, the perfect ‘express image’ of HaAv, His Father, here on earth.]

-The faithful in Israel ALWAYS believed that יהוה is Salvation, and therefore always trusted in Yeshua!
-Though they could only anticipate the coming of the Messiah in their future, they trusted that Salvation would come!
+The faithful in Israel ALWAYS believed that יהוה is salvation, and therefore always trusted in Yeshua!
+Though they could only anticipate the coming of the Messiah in their future, they trusted that salvation would come!
 And because of that, He saved them!
 Before He died for them!
 Just as He died for us before He saved us!
 The faithful of Israel LONGED for His coming!
-“Hinei, El Yeshua-ti, evtakh, v’lo efkhad!”
+“Hinei, El Yeshua-ti, evtackh, v’lo efkhad!”
 “Behold, G-d is my Yeshua [Salvation], I will TRUST, and not be afraid.”
 [Is 12:2]